hscshane/Key-Project/README.md

 See Poster_HEAD2016.pdf for poster at AAS HEAD meeting.

 My duty is mainly reviewing the code and develope a website for this project.

+#Notice: Neutral Density files are not uploaded due to file size limitation.